Admissions Criteria and Selection

 NOTE: You must provide a link on your application form to verify the grading scale.
 If not able to do that and the grading scale not being explained in either the Degree Certificate or Transcript of Records, an additional, officially certified document issued by the degree-awarding university is required.

-Work experience related to the programme and to the field of study will be given points as follows:
+Your work experience related to the field of study and applicable to the programme is given points as follows:

 - 0 points = Less than 1 year of work experience

-- 3 points = 4-6 years of work experience
+- 3 points = More than 5 years of work experience

-Work experience completed by the end of the application period will be taken into account in the evaluation.
+Related work experience completed by the end of the application period and proven on Work Certificate/s uploaded to your Online Application Form will be taken into account in the evaluation process.

 In the second stage of the admissions process, a certain number of applicants are invited to an interview in the order of the highest total points achieved in the preliminary selection.

-In the interview, you will be requested to indicate your reasons for applying to this particular Master's Programme and explain how completing this programme would support your career plans in the future.
-You may bring up other issues that might be favourable regarding to your admittance as well.
+In the interview, you will be requested to indicate your reasons for applying to this particular Master's Programme.
+You will also be asked to explaing how completing the programme would support your career plans in the future.
+You may also bring up any other issues in favour of possibly getting admitted.
+Issues related to work experience and previous studies will also be taken a closer look in the interview.

 To possibly get admitted, you have to get a minimum of 10/20 points for the interview.